karttur/professional/index.md

 <h1 class='foot-description'>Professional pages</h1>

 I am a scientist focusing on natural resources modeling, mapping, monitoring and management using spatial data.
-To do that I have created my own Big Spatial Data processing framework, available via my [GeoImagine GitHub pages](https://karttur.github.io/geoimagine/)
+To do that I have created my own Big Spatial Data processing framework, available via my [GeoImagine GitHub pages](https://karttur.github.io/geoimagine/).
+I work part-time at the [Department of Physical Geography, Stockholm University](https://www.natgeo.su.se/english/) and half time as a private researcher (Karttur AB).

 I have deep knowledge in hydrology, wetlands, agroforestry, forestry, systems ecology, spatial data processing, remote sensing, geoinformatics and web map building.
 I have worked 15 years at different universities (Sweden and South Africa), and 15 years for UN-related research organizations in Africa and Asia.